-- · First and foremost, quality teaching! - Maths & English booster sessions in curriculum time every Wednesday morning, starting Wednesday 21st February, in the form of 3 rotating groups led by Mr Tomlinson, Miss Walton and Mrs Parry. - Daily arithmetic practice. - Practise papers (support with approach to test papers) and tailored feedback (whole class, in small groups and 1:1 where appropriate). - Targeted intervention groups. - Structured SATs homework.
-This afternoon, we have provided your child with several CGP support books to work through weekly, which will be their weekly homework.
+- First and foremost, quality teaching! - Maths & English booster sessions in curriculum time every Friday morning, starting Friday 28th February, in the form of 3 rotating groups led by Mr Tomlinson, Miss Walton and Mrs Parry. - Daily arithmetic practice during maths lessons. - Practise papers (support with approach to test papers) and tailored feedback (whole class, in small groups and 1:1 where appropriate). - Targeted intervention groups. - Structured SATs homework.
+This morning, I have provided your child with a timetable of homework along with their SPAG and Reading work booklets.
+Maths will be online, on maths.co.uk.
 They must bring these, completed, each Friday, as during Friday afternoons we will mark them with the children and give feedback, have class discussions and provide explanations.